todd-elvers/react-dark-mode-toggle-2/README.md

 In Chrome, you may experience a blue outline around the toggle button after clicking it.
 If this behavior concerns you see [this issue](https://github.com/cawfree/react-dark-mode-toggle/issues/17) for more information and available workarounds.

+### 🤝 Original Work
+Original library [react-dark-mode-toggle](https://github.com/cawfree/react-dark-mode-toggle) was created by [Alex Thoma](https://github.com/cawfree).
+Credit to them and the community for the original work.

 ## ✌️ License
 [MIT](https://opensource.org/licenses/MIT)